 Futhark is a small programming language designed to be compiled to efficient parallel code.
-It is a statically typed, data-parallel, and purely functional array language in the ML family, and comes with a heavily optimising ahead-of-time compiler that presently generates GPU code via OpenCL, although the language itself is hardware-agnostic.
+It is a statically typed, data-parallel, and purely functional array language in the ML family, and comes with a heavily optimising ahead-of-time compiler that presently generates GPU code via CUDA and OpenCL, although the language itself is hardware-agnostic.
 As a simple example, this function computes the average of an array of 64-bit floating-point numbers:

 Futhark is not designed for graphics programming, but instead uses the compute power of the GPU to accelerate data-parallel array computations.
 The language supports regular nested data-parallelism, as well as a form of imperative-style in-place modification of arrays, while still preserving the purity of the language via the use of a uniqueness type system.

 While the Futhark language and compiler is an ongoing research project, it is quite usable for real programming, and can compile nontrivial programs which then run on real GPUs at high speed.